colinhacks/zod/README.md

 ### 3 Jan 2020: Zod 2 is being retired

 Zod v2 was released in beta back in September.
 Since then we've uncovered some archictectural issues with transformers that result in complicated and unintuitive behavior; these issues are documented in detail [here](https://github.com/colinhacks/zod/issues/264).

 Zod v3 includes a simpler and more intuitive implementation of transformers.
 Unfortunately this required breaking changes to the transformer API.

-The beta of v3 is being released.
-Shortly v3 will become the default version of Zod.
+There are other breaking changes as well, detailed below.

+_It's recommended that all users upgrade to v3._ If you don't use transformers, you should be able to upgrade without any modifications to your code.

 ### Migrating from v1

 If you're upgrading straight to v3 from v1, you'll need to be aware of the breaking changes introduced in both v2 and v3.
 The v1->v2 migration guide is [here](https://github.com/colinhacks/zod/tree/v2).

 ### Migration from v2

-It's recommended that all users upgrade to v3. _If you don't use transformers, you should be able to upgrade without any modifications to your code._

 You can install v3 with `zod@next`. (v2 will continue to be availabe with `zod@beta` for the time being.)